-Cuisines of Asia (CULP-232)
+Cuisines of Asia (CULP-320)

 Prepare, taste, serve, and evaluate traditional and regional dishes of Asia.
 Emphasis will be placed on ingredients, flavor profiles, preparations, and techniques representative of the cuisines from China, Korea, Japan, Vietnam, Thailand, and India.
+Prerequisite(s): High-Volume Production Cookery (CULP-130).